pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 ii).
 Model Evaluation: Both models are evaluated using a confusion matrix, accuracy, and classification report. iii).
 Visualization: The decision trees for both models are visualized using plot_tree from sklearn.tree.

+Results of the Model 'Decision Tree' using 'Gini impurity criterion' and 'Entropy criterion' are same.
+Accuracy score by 'Gini impurity criterion': 0.9989 Accuracy score by 'Entropy criterion': 0.9989

 13).
 Creating Model Selection: Evaluated RandomForestClassifier
 Results: The Random Forest Classifier Model has an Accuracy score of 0.9996 which is better than the above-trained model

 14).
-Creating Model Selection: XGBOOST model for training The XGBOOST Model has an Accuracy score of 99.87269395311993 which is not better than the Random forest model
+Creating Model Selection: XGBOOST model for training The XGBOOST Model has an Accuracy score of 0.9987 which is not better than the Random forest model